 - Add the oats to a food processor and process until they have a course flour like consistency.

-- Add the spelt flour, salt, baking powder and sugar and pulse a few times to combine.
+- Then add the spelt flour, sugar, salt, and baking powder and pulse a couple of times to combine.

 💌 SAVE THIS RECIPE!